Removing Customers: When Can A Texas Restaurant Ask A Patron To Leave?

-Last week, the Washington Times published a very sad article.
+The Washington Times once published a very sad article.
 It reported that a Texas war veteran was kicked out of the River Side Inn Marina, which is a restaurant in Houston.
 The story stated that the veteran simply had a service dog that helped him with his post-traumatic stress disorder.
 For the full story written by Jessica Chasmar, click here.

-As we previously posted in the The Top Five Consumer Myths About Restaurant Law (Dec.
-2012), there are a finite number of reasons that a restaurant cannot refuse service.
+As we previously posted there are a finite number of reasons that a restaurant cannot refuse service.
 These include: